Skip to main content

 If you oversee commercial, industrial, healthcare, or municipal facilities, NFPA 70B applies to you.
 To stay compliant:

-Maintain complete inspection and corrective-action records.
+Maintain complete inspection, corrective-action, and visual Equipment Trending analysis records.

 Why Cascade Thermal Imaging?